The First of its Kind

-The “House of Welcome” Longhouse Education and Cultural Center (Longhouse) opened in 1995 at The Evergreen State College in Olympia, Washington.
-As a public service center of The Evergreen State College, the Longhouse’s mission is to promote indigenous arts and cultures through education, cultural preservation, creative expression, and economic development.
+The “House of Welcome” Longhouse Education and Cultural Center opened in 1995 at The Evergreen State College in Olympia, Washington.
+As a public service center of The Evergreen State College, the Longhouse’s mission is to promote Indigenous arts and cultures through education, cultural preservation, creative expression, and economic development.

 Gatherings of Artists from North America and the Pacific Rim

 All of the Longhouse’s programs are intertribal and intergenerational, although the majority of the participants are practicing adult artists.
-We also provide numerous public opportunities to engage with the art and the artists through art markets and exhibitions.
+We also provide numerous opportunities for the public to engage with artists and their art through markets, exhibitions, presentations and other events.

 (Image: A distance collaboration workshop with Tawera Tahuri (Māori) at the annual youth event, Generations Rising, 2016)